opticaliqlusion/collatz/README.md

 $\hat{C} = \{3, 5, 7, 25, 29, 41,...\}$

-The plan was to compute the sequence of converging functions $C_n$ and compare the sequence to the OEIS.Perhaps in expanding the set of problems to investigate we can learn something about the Collatz conjecture.
+The plan was to compute the sequence of converging functions $C_n$ and compare the sequence to the OEIS.
+Perhaps in expanding the set of problems to investigate we can learn something about the Collatz conjecture.
 Unfortunately, the sequence calculated here seems to be, unfortunately, "novel."

 ###### Approach